MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 >    *Device Name*

-7. For dhcp also add:
+6. If you require dhcp provisioning as well then also add:

 >     *DHCP MAC Address*

-8. Disabling the client visibility of the PPPoE attributes is a good recommendation
+7. Disabling the client visibility of the Custom attributes is a good idea.

-9. If one prefers to name these custom attributes differently, the corresponding config.php entries must be updated to reflect the new labels.
+8. If one prefers to name these custom attributes differently, the corresponding config.php entries must be updated to reflect the new labels.
-    Review the attribute key property that is sent in the webhook event.
-Recommend to skip this until setup is confirmed to be working.

 # Usage